Willie Nelson Believes Marijuana ‘Saved’ His Life

-While Snoop Dogg, Cheech and Chong, and Woody Harrelson are all well-known for their connection for weed, Willie Nelson is one of the oldest stoners in the public eye.
+While Snoop Dogg, Cheech and Chong, and Woody Harrelson are all well-known for their connection to weed, Willie Nelson is one of the oldest stoners in the public eye.

 With over six decades of cannabis consumption under his belt, Nelson is coined as one of the “most legendary” stoners in the United States, according to his Rolling Stone cover.
 In fact, the famed country singer, songwriter, and guitarist believes the consumption of marijuana may have very well saved his life.